EVikramss/StockSim/README.md

 9) Once build is complete, navigate to '/home/ec2-user/artifacts/scripts/deploy' and run 'dockerImageBuildScript.sh'
 10) Run 'kubectl describe ingress/alb-ingress-rules' to check load balancer status.
 11) Wait for LB to provision in LoadBalancers(EC2) screen.
 Access http://LBDNS from browser.

+Note:
+A) In case of errors during setup 'couldn't get current server API group list: ... no kind "ExecCredential" is registered for version "client.authentication.k8s.io/v1alpha1" ', kill the script (ps -ef|grep setup and use kill cmd) and check the aws version is updated correctly (aws --version)
+B) Mounting EFS onto kafka broker nodes might take some time, if still in container creating status for more than 5 min, run below command
+	kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/ecr/?ref=release-2.0"